In production manufacturing, efficiency is king. Any opportunity to reduce production time gets immediate attention.

-Speed.
 How fast are CNC machines?
-The maximum feed and rapid rates can exceed 2,300 inches per minute (ipm); faster than three feet per second.
+The maximum feed and rapid rates can exceed 2,300 inches per minute (ipm), which is faster than three feet per second.

-Automatic Changers.The machine can change tools using an automatic tool changer (ATC).
-The program controls tooling and process.
-The machine can start cutting features with a face mill, and when finished with this tool automatically change to another tool, like a drill.
+Automatic Changers.
+A CNC machine changes tools using an automatic tool changer (ATC).
+With the program controlling tooling and processes, the machine starts the cutting features with a face mill and, when finished with this tool, automatically changes to another tool, similar to a handheld drill.

-The machine tracks tool wear and use.
-The tool monitor alerts an operator when a tool should be replaced, increase up-time by staying in front of issues by running to the expected tool life.
+Uptime Features.
+Material waste (usually in the forms of chips and shavings) are removed automatically by a conveyor, and the coolant is separated for reuse.
+The CNC machine also tracks tool wear and use, with the tool monitor alerting a CNC operator when a tool should be replaced.
+Uptime is increased by staying in front of issues and running to the expected tool life.

 Standardizing Setups.
 The CNC setup process can be formalized to yield consistent manual changeovers.
 A setup checklist defines every step, covering fixtures, programs, tools, and first article.
 While not “automated,” formalizing the manual process ensures consistency.

 Pallet Automation.
-A pallet pool system moves pallets in and out of the CNC machine, allowing for multiple parts/pallets to be run while eliminating the manual setup repetition.
+A pallet pool system moves pallets in and out of a CNC machine, allowing for multiple parts/pallets to be run while eliminating the manual setup repetition.
 Each part can be set up manually once and then autonomously changed over.

-Market Competition.The CNC machine market is very competitive, with multiple, high-quality machines.
-CNC Machine manufacturers push each other to keep improving and adding features while holding costs down.
+Market Competition.
+Within a highly competitive market, CNC machine manufacturers push each other to keep improving and adding features while holding costs down.